bcgov/housing-data-visualization-project/README.md

 #### Data sets

-The data for the project is publically available from _(list sources)_
+The data for the project is publically available from a variety of sources, including DataBC's catalogue, BC Stats, and Statistics Canada (including the Census).
+See the [listing of specific data sets](data-sets-list.md) for details.

 #### Minimum Viable Project

+_{summary to be appended from BCIC document}_

+_{add specific details, requirements and suggestions, e.g. must follow Census geography}_

 #### Code